loopmode/electron-webpack-quick-start/static/extensions/README.md

 # static/extensions

-This folder contains chrome extensions that need to be manually installed because there is no package available on npm.
+This folder contains chrome extensions for convenience.

-See https://electronjs.org/docs/tutorial/devtools-extension for how to get the files of an extension.
+To add an extension, install it in chrome, then read https://electronjs.org/docs/tutorial/devtools-extension on how to find relevant files.

-Once you copied the files of an extension here, make sure to add it to the extensions array in `src/main/initDevTools.js`.
+Copy the files into this folder, then register the extension extension in `src/main/chrome-extensions.js`.